thautwarm/plfp/view-point-from-research-side/Lamu0.md

 To address these problems, I proposed
 - an operation(`grow`) among the algebras to make reductions,
-- a module signature (`FSYM`) very close the shape of `SYM` to composite and decouple interpretations.
+- a module signature (`FSYM`) very close to the shape of `SYM` to composite and decouple interpretations.

 which could be taken advantage of to solve above 3 pain spots fairly easy.